 At 10 years old, my family drove through Wyoming as part of a cross-country move.
 The route took us through the flat, windy part with no speed limits.
 We stopped at a BLM Mustang holding facility so I could see the horses, but that was my only memory of the area.
 To my delight, GMC invited Horse Illustrated to visit a dude ranch in Jackson Hole, Wyo., to test-drive their newest Denali line and enjoy this gorgeous state.

 Touching Down in Paradise

 I was greeted by a member of the team and shown to “my” GMC Sierra 1500 Denali (Denali is the luxury trim package, with leather seats and all the goodies).
-After a quick tutorial of every bell and whistle, I was on my own to drive it from the airport to the dude ranch where we were staying.
+After a quick tutorial of every bell and whistle, I was on my own to drive it from the airport to the dude ranch in Jackson Hole where we were staying.

 Even though my GPS was programmed and the greeter had told me not to take a certain turn because of road closures, I accidentally did anyway and ended up on a deeply rutted dirt back road.
 This turned out to be a lot of fun, even though I had to drive about 5 mph.
 The truck handled the enormous rain-filled ruts easily.
 Any smaller car attempting this drive would have had its axels snapped in two within seconds.
 It was a real white-knuckler, but a good entry into the beautiful wilderness nonetheless.